masonwangmason/music-manager/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Credits

 ## LLM Citation
-"Is there a way i can automatically set the newDate to the current date?"
+Project structure and design insights:

-"Why is the node module file still exist in my github after i push, even though I've added the .gitignore file?"
+- "Why is the node module file still in my GitHub after pushing, despite adding it to .gitignore?"

-"How can I change the layout of history cards so when an user clicks edit, it will enable them to edit the entries?"
+- "How can I enable users to edit entries by clicking on history cards?"

-"is there a way you can help me write 1000+ entries for my database and put them on mongo?"
+- "Can you assist in generating and inserting 1000+ database entries into MongoDB?"
+- "How can I remove files from GitHub without deleting them locally?"
+- "What steps should I take to troubleshoot a 500 error when fetching projects from the server?"
+- "How can I update my deployed Vercel project using the command line?"
+- "Can you help me center elements within a div using Tailwind CSS?"
+- "How do I ensure my MongoDB connection is correctly established in my Node.js application?"